Skip to main content

 One of the most recent providers to announce a social tariff is Vodafone.

-With Vodafone Essentials, you get access to 38Mbps internet speeds for just £12 per month, making it one of the best-value social tariffs out there.
-Plus, it comes as a shorter 12-month contract, with no mid-contract price rises or early exit fees.
-So you get a lot of flexibility when deciding how long you need the connection for.
+Plus, they come in shorter 12-month contracts, with no mid-contract price rises or early exit fees.
+So you get a lot of flexibility when deciding how long you need the connection.

-The low-income deal is available to all existing and new customers, provided you are eligible for the service.
+The low-income deals are available to all existing and new customers, provided you are eligible for the service.

 Am I eligible?

-Vodafone says you need to be in receipt of "specific government benefits" to qualify for its Vodafone Essentials broadband social tariff.
+Vodafone says you need to be in receipt of "specific government benefits" to qualify for its Vodafone Essentials broadband social tariffs.
 The financial support schemes that qualify for this offer are:

 To sign up for the deal, you first need to check you are eligible by completing a registration form.
 Vodafone will then run an eligibility check, and then call you if it succeeds to process your order.
 This should take about one week to happen.